 If you have been living together as husband and wife or as civil partners for 6 months or more, they will become the NR.

 This includes your girlfriend or boyfriend.
 But if you or your partner are married to someone else, your partner can’t be your NR.
 Unless you or your partner are permanently separated from them.

-Someone other than a relative, who has been living with you for 5 years or more, will be treated as if they are a relative.
-This means that this person may become your NR, unless someone in the above list is either living with or caring for you.
+Someone who isn’t a relative, who has been living with you for 5 years or more, will be treated as if they are a relative.
+This means that this person may become your NR, but only if no-one in the above list is able to act as your NR.

 A relative living abroad can’t act as your NR if you live in the UK.
 They can still be your NR if they live in the UK but have gone on holiday abroad.

 If you don’t live in the UK, you can have an NR who doesn’t live in the UK.
 For example, if you are detained whilst visiting England on holiday.